FairwindsOps/insights-plugins/plugins/opa/examples-v2/README.md

 The files in this directory are example Custom Checks to be used with Fairwinds Insights.

-Most of these policies have configurable variables at the top of each rule, to help customize policy behavior such as Kubernetes Kinds to which the policy should apply, or Kubernetes Namespaces which should be excempt from the policy.
+Most of these policies have configurable variables at the top of each rule, to help customize policy behavior such as Kubernetes Kinds to which the policy should apply, or Kubernetes Namespaces which should be exempt from the policy.

 These policies can be installed into Fairwinds Insights using one of the following options: